GulajavaMinistudio/FullJSExtensionPackCode/README.md

 ## For more information

-Waka Time included in this extension pack.
+Waka Time Time Tracking is included in this extension pack.
 If you want to use Waka Time, you need free register in their website, and put API Key that needed in Waka Time Extension.
 You can read more details at their [developer page](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime).

 Extension in this pack will be updated, added, or reduced, if future development for those extensions changed.